shadi-islam/Spotify-Clone/README.md

 # Spotify-Clone
-Spotify Clone Front-End using Vanilla CSS
+Spotify Clone Front-End using Vanilla CSS.
 Just Download the files and run